 However, even though the future will be more decentralized but it still won’t mean that we would completely forget about the centralized system.
 They also have perks and we can definitely use them to our advantage.

 Chapter-5: The Layers of the Web 3.0 Architecture

 Please include attribution to 101blockchains.com with this graphic. <a href='https://101blockchains.com/blockchain-infographics/'> <img src='https://101blockchains.com/wp-content/uploads/2018/08/Blockchain_Technology_Stack.jpg' alt='web 3.0 blockchain technology stack='0' /> </a>

 Chapter-5.1: Application Layer

 I’ve defined the first several layers on this one.
-Application layer will have the dApp browser, Application hosting, dApps, and User interfaces.
+Application layer will have the dApp browser, Application hosting, dApp, and User interfaces.

-First of all, the first layer in the infrastructure of a Web 3.0 blockchain application architecture is the dApps browser.
-So, what’s a dApps browser?
+First of all, the first layer in the infrastructure of a Web 3.0 blockchain application architecture is the dApp browser.
+So, what’s a dApp browser?

 The MetaMask is one of the popular ones.
 It’s actually a plugin that you can add on to Mozilla, Chrome, and Brave.
 You won’t have to run a full node to use it, that’s why it’s so efficient.

 Other browsers are Trust browser and Cipher.
 These also have a great output when it comes to web3 browsers.
 Cipher is for mobile devices and allows you to browse through all the decentralized applications and choose from them.